 However, it definitely would be ideal to focus on what we have at hand now.
 You could create a morning routine that guides you to your desk to start work, ie. make yourself a cup of tea or coffee that says it’s time to start work.
 Set up a schedule during the week where you leave your workspace to go out to lunch or take a walk outside.
 The fresh air and moving your body will do you good and make you more productive.
 Similarly, you should have an activity that signals the close of the workday.

 Set up a separate business number, whether a land line or a mobile number, this will allow you to walk away from business calls after work hours and allow you to keep work-life balance.

-When working from home, make sure the space is comfortable and personalized to you.
+When working from home, make sure the space is comfortable and personalized to you and speaks to what you’re about.
 Give your eyes something pleasing to look at when you look up from your monitor.
 This can be a beautiful artwork, a window view, or your collection of (fill in the blank).
-Add a living plant to the space, to dress up the office space, lift your spirit, or you can add a plant that can clean the air in your space.

 Let’s talk!
 Click the link below to schedule a complimentary discovery call.